Kimpton Clocktower Hotel: Conversion to hotel

-The massive structure was converted to a hotel by Richard Newman in 1996 at a cost of £7 million, and was named the Palace Hotel, owned and operated by the Principal Hotel Company.
+The structure was converted to a hotel by Richard Newman in 1996 at a cost of £7 million, and was named the Palace Hotel, owned and operated by the Principal Hotel Company.
 Principal Hotels was sold to Nomura International Plc in 2001, and they rebranded the hotel as Le Méridien Palace Manchester.
 When Le Méridien Hotels faced financial difficulties, the hotel was bought back by a reconstituted Principal Hotels in 2004 and again renamed the Palace Hotel.
 When Principal Hotels decided to brand all their hotels with their corporate name, the hotel was renamed The Principal Manchester, in November 2016.
 The current glass dome in the reception area was taken from a Scottish railway station during the conversion to a hotel.

 In May 2018, the hotel was sold to the InterContinental Hotels Group.
-It was announced in February 2020 that the hotel would be renamed the Kimpton Clocktower Hotel in March; as part of InterContinental Hotels Group's Kimpton Hotels brand.
-However, the hotel was forced to close before the renaming, due to the COVID-19 pandemic.
+It was announced in February 2020 that the hotel would be renamed the Kimpton Clocktower Hotel in March, as part of InterContinental Hotels Group's Kimpton Hotels brand; however, the hotel was forced to close before the renaming due to the COVID-19 pandemic.
 It reopened under the Kimpton name on 1 October 2020.

 The hotel is purported to be haunted.
 One of the staircases is said to be haunted by a grieving war widow who committed suicide by throwing herself down it from the top floor.
 The staircase in question was only accessible to men at the time.
 Room 261 is allegedly haunted, with reports of the sound of children playing at night.